 The FDA issued a press release Tuesday focusing on unnecessary radiation exposure from CT scans, nuclear medicine studies (use of radiopharmaceuticals taken internally creates the radiation, unlike an x-ray, which bombards the body with radiation externally) and fluoroscopy (process to see real-time moving images of internal structures).

 The FDA reports that these three types of diagnostic imaging use ionizing radiation, which can increase lifetime cancer risks.
-Single exposure to high levels of ionizing radiation causes hair loss, skin burns and cataracts.
+A single exposure to high levels of ionizing radiation causes hair loss, skin burns, and cataracts.

 The FDA recommends two areas to minimize radiation risk:

 - Appropriate justification of the radiation procedure; and

 - Optimization of the radiation dose used for each procedure